XYOracleNetwork-v1/sdk-xyo-flutter/README.md

 # XYO Flutter SDK

-> The XYO Foundation provides this source code available in our efforts to advance the understanding of the XYO Procotol and its possible uses.
+> The XYO Foundation provides this source code in our efforts to advance the understanding of the XYO Procotol and its possible uses.
 We continue to maintain this software in the interest of developer education.
-Usage of this source code is not intended for production.
+In addition, this sdk can be used as a tool (through the example app) for XYO network block exploration and testing.

 ## Table of Contents